-A score colors file is similar to a cluster colors file except that the colors it contains correspond with scores rather than with clusters.
-This means that instead of a cluster column a score colors file has a score column.
-If scores have been given to items (using the score column in a map file; see Section 3.1), items can be colored by matching their scores with the scores in the score column of the score colors file.
-Exact matching of scores is usually not possible, and in that case the colors in the score colors file are interpolated.
+A score colors file is similar to a cluster colors file except that instead of a cluster column it has a color value column, with values between 0 and 1.
+If scores have been given to items, items can be colored by transforming their scores into color values and by matching these color values with the color values in the color value column of the score colors file.
+Exact matching of color values is usually not possible, and in that case the colors in the score colors file are interpolated.
 For an example of a score colors file, see the file score colors.txt.